Survey of Household Spending (SHS)

 - people living in residences for dependent seniors; and

-- people living permanently in school residences, hotels and motels, work camps, etc.; and
+- people living permanently in school residences, work camps, etc.; and

 - members of religious and other communal colonies.